Semicolonstartingtexts/conversationhubstandards/standards.md

 Doorkeep, receive general incoming connection requests when aren’t connected also, may be designated or undesignated by the owner of the endpoint or administrators or moderators of the server

-Endpoint, hardware which is or can connected to and is or can be connected to by the server or can provision a server, with and without current and previous system speech, system commands, and the server’s user current and previous interactions with the server and current and previous use of the server, and also despite current and previous system speech, system commands, and the server’s user current and previous interactions with the server and current and previous use of the server, roles of the endpoint are permitted to change the definition and provisions of the endpoint, and are designated the same role on the servers of the endpoint, what would’ve been an endpoint through system speech but wouldn’t be without system speech isn’t an endpoint
+Endpoint, hardware which is or can connected to and is or can be connected to by the server or can provision a server, with and without current and previous system speech, system commands, and the server’s user current and previous interactions with the server and current and previous use of the server, and also despite current and previous system speech, system commands, and the server’s user current and previous interactions with the server and current and previous use of the server, roles of the endpoint are permitted to change the definition and provisions of the endpoint, and are designated the same role on the servers of the endpoint, what would’ve been an endpoint through system speech but wouldn’t be without system speech isn’t an endpoint, an endpoint isn’t allowed to be referred to by other than the owners or administrators of the endpoint, if the reference will have an interaction or multiple interactions from or with or by or involving the endpoint, inherited references created through the Setup...
+Phone/Device As A Waypoint/Node? reserved system command are allowed but aren’t to be edited or adjusted, only unstacked, by users which aren’t the owners or administrators of the endpoint and only unstacked by an owner or administrator of the node, relay, server or waypoint

 Node, an object imbued with the joining functionality and a shared lobby, called a room, stacked on or independent of the endpoint, has a persistent shared lobby which grows with the users every joined node’s sharing the lobby, the imbuing is tracked by the endpoint the node was imbued on, keeping the owner and roles of the endpoint of where the object was imbued, but assigning an owner of the node to the user which does the imbuing, shares what is considered the server by the endpoint the node was imbued on unless otherwise stated, allows for a limit of 20 users at a time on the node and a limit of 40 users per shared lobby, called a room, and nodes have the lobby available system commands but don’t have utility system commands available, the node lets the user notice conversation by users on the node intended for the user generally, and has the user notice conversation intended for the user specifically, while on the node